Elon Musk slams 'fun police' as Tesla vehicles are recalled ｜ BANG Showbiz English

-Elon Musk has blamed the "fun police" after Tesla has been forced to recall more than 500,000 vehicles with the Boombox feature.
+Elon Musk has blamed the "fun police" after Tesla was forced to recall more than 500,000 vehicles with the Boombox feature.

-The software update allows motorists to play preset or custom sounds from an external speaker that includes a bleating goat, fart noises and Christmas jingles.
+The software update allows motorists to play preset or custom sounds from an external speaker that includes a bleating goat, fart noises and Christmas jingles, and the businessman has fired back after being asked what the reason is for the recall.

 The Federal Motor Vehicle Safety Standards (FMVSS) also prohibits car manufacturers from “altering or modifying the sound emitting capability of the pedestrian warning system (PWS), through which the pedestrian alert sounds emit".